 Kenna, Chaylee and I walked into Century Link Field adorned with fancy light up wrist bands, ready to experience the joyous mystery of live performance.
 The first opening act was your typical young, emerging female artist.
 She hardly opened her mouth when she sang and moved around the stage seductively while breathing heavily into every lyric as if it needed to be resuscitated.
 Sort of a, Lorde meets Lorde, meets an asthmatic with good pitch.
 We got through it.

 Then came Tov Lo…

 I gotta stay high, all the time to get you off my mind… Not the best advice for young people.

-She came off like a female promiscuous Peter Cetera, post legalization, with daddy issues and a crop top.
+She came off like a promiscuous Peter Cetera, post-legalization, with daddy issues and a crop top.
 (Note: Chicago produced some of the most co-dependent love songs of all time.)

 Each song contained copius amounts of profanity, which I don’t usually have a problem with, if the taboo verbiage is well placed and surrounded with quality prose.
 But these were just F-bombs tossed out into the audience haphazardly–striking children and middle aged women who just really love the song Yellow.
 It felt cruel.

 By the third jam, Kenna was placing actual wagers on how many F words we would have to endure per song.
 And these weren’t the angry adverb kind but the literal type.
 Carnal requests really.
 If she would have just dressed it all up in some fun innuendo I wouldn’t have had to ear muff my ten year old for a half an hour.
 My arms were getting tired.